Shadowrecruit1/react-project-clg-website/README.md

+## ABOUT
+This repository contains the code and resources for a web development project focused on creating a static and engaging college website.
+Through this project, I aimed to enhance my web development skills by designing and implementing a modern and user-friendly website.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.